marcin-rzeznicki/libjwt-typed/README.md

        '["user_name" ->> Text, "is_root" ->> Bool, "user_id" ->> UUID, "created" ->> UTCTime, "accounts" ->> NonEmpty (UUID, Text)]
        ('SomeNs "https://example.com")`.

-From information encoded with precise types, it derives automatically serialization and deserialization.
+From information encoded with precise types, it automatically derives encoders and decoders.
 It can also work with generic representations such as records.

 ### Speed and robustness